Hesperus (clipper ship): Career

 The Orient Line sent Captain Thomas Row Harry to command Hesperus on her return voyage.
 He remained master of Hesperus until 1886.

 The ship's log book, the last prepared by the captain, was a prized possession of one of Captain Legoe's sons.

-In 1890 Hesperus Joseph Moore of Devitt and Moore bought Hesperus, had her converted into a training ship, and registered her in Aberdeen Harbour.
+In 1890 Joseph Moore of Devitt bought Hesperus, had her converted into a training ship, and registered her in Aberdeen Harbour.
 Captain John Howard Barrett became her Master.

 In 1899 the Imperial Russian Government bought Hesperus as a sail training ship on the Black Sea.
 She was renamed Grand Duchess Maria Nikolaevna after the newborn third daughter of Tsar Nicholas II and Tsarina Alexandra, and was registered in Odessa.
 In 1913 Swan, Hunter & Co on the River Tyne in England re-fitted the ship for her Russian owners.

 In 1921 the London Steamship and Trading Corporation bought Grand Duchess Maria Nikolaevna, renamed her Silvana and registered her in London.
 She sailed from Birkenhead in merchant service but was commercially unsuccessful.
 By September 1922 she had been seized for debt.
 She was scrapped in Genoa in 1923.